Sterlcraft » Starters Guide

 This guide is a work-in-progress!

-Upon first joining Sterlcraft, you'll receive a starter kit consisting of a set of iron tools, 32 wood and 8 loaves of bread.
-Your economy balance starts off with Σ1000, which should enable you to buy some basic things from the shops in town (easily located by selecting “Shops” on the server Dynmap).
+Upon first joining Sterlcraft, you'll receive a “starter kit” consisting of a set of iron tools, some food and basic building materials.
+Your economy balance starts off with Σ1500, which should enable you to buy some basic things from the shops in town (easily located by selecting “Shops” on the server Dynmap).

 Player-versus-player (PVP) combat and hostile monsters are enabled from the get-go.
 Only the Spawn building itself is immune to hostile mobs; once you exit, you're on your own!
 If you're unfamiliar with Survival mode and/or the combat system, you can skim through the combat tutorial and crafting recipes on the Minecraft Wiki.